2026-05-13 · nutrition, calorie-deficit, tdee, beginner · 22 min read

 Some people run the math and land on a TDEE of 1,500 to 1,700 calories, which leaves very little room for a deficit without eating uncomfortably little.
 This is especially common for shorter adults, people with desk jobs, and anyone who has already lost a significant amount of weight.
 A low TDEE is not a sign that your metabolism is broken.
 It is usually driven by body size, daily movement levels, or a history of aggressive dieting that has reduced non-exercise activity.

 If your estimated TDEE feels uncomfortably low, raising your daily activity is usually more productive than cutting food further.
-Adding a daily walk, standing more throughout the day, and incorporating two to three strength training sessions per week can shift your activity multiplier and raise your total burn by 100 to 300 calories.
+Adding a daily walk, standing more throughout the day, and incorporating two to three strength training sessions per week can shift your activity multiplier and increase your TDEE by 100 to 300 calories.
 Protecting protein intake also helps, since protein has the highest thermic effect of any macronutrient and supports lean mass during a deficit.

 For a full breakdown of why TDEE can be lower than expected, what does and does not explain it, and practical strategies to raise your daily burn, see our guide to low TDEE.